-A. The Building Inspector or Code Enforcement Officer may at any time during the pendency of the permit issue a stop work order where a violation of this chapter has occurred, and the Building Department shall be prohibited from issuing any Certificate of Occupancy or additional permits for construction at the property or permitting work to resume until the violation has been corrected to the satisfaction of the Board of Trustees.

-- B. Within 7 days after completion of all activities authorized under a permit issued in accordance with this chapter, the applicant shall attest to the Village Clerk of such completion and provide photographic evidence that the completed work complied with and did not exceed the work authorized by the permit. - C. If the applicant fails to submit adequate photographic evidence, the Board of Trustees may order Code Enforcement to photograph the completed work.
+- A. The Building Inspector or Code Enforcement Officer may at any time during the pendency of the permit issue a stop work order where a violation of this chapter has occurred, and the Building Department shall be prohibited from issuing any Certificate of Occupancy or additional permits for construction at the property or permitting work to resume until the violation has been corrected to the satisfaction of the Board of Trustees. - B. Within 7 days after completion of all activities authorized under a permit issued in accordance with this chapter, the applicant shall attest to the Village Clerk of such completion and provide photographic evidence that the completed work complied with and did not exceed the work authorized by the permit. - C. If the applicant fails to submit adequate photographic evidence, the Board of Trustees may order Code Enforcement to photograph the completed work.
 If the photographic evidence is insufficient to determine compliance, the Board may request the ECC or authorized agent to inspect the site to evaluate compliance with all conditions of the permit. - D. When all activities authorized under a permit have been deemed to be completed in an acceptable fashion by the Board, the Village shall record completion of the permit and shall cancel or return any bond or any other security collected in connection with said permit. - E. If any activities authorized under a permit have been found to be completed in a non-compliant fashion, the Village will take one of two actions.
 If the non-compliance can be corrected, the resident will be provided an opportunity to do so.
-If the resident fails to take such corrective action or noncompliance cannot be effectively remedied, Code Enforcement shall be immediately notified to issue an appearance ticket. - F. Any person who shall violate any of the provisions of this chapter shall be deemed guilty of a violation and, upon conviction thereof, shall be subject to a fine of not less than \$500 and not more than \$5000 for each tree unlawfully removed, negatively impacted or substantially altered without a permit, and a fine of not less than \$500 nor more than \$1,500 and for any other violation under this chapter.
-Each such violation shall constitute a separate offense and shall be punishable with fines per tree increased by 25% if occurring within a 24-month period. - G. In addition to any fine pursuant to Subsection B above, any person who violates any provision of this chapter or any conditions imposed upon the issuance of a permit to this chapter shall be ordered to restore the premises damaged by the unlawful removal of trees or shrubs or substantial alteration to such suitable conditions as the Board of Trustees may require.
+If the resident fails to take such corrective action or noncompliance cannot be effectively remedied, Code Enforcement shall be immediately notified to issue an appearance ticket.

+- F. If it is determined that the actions taken violated or exceeded the scope of work set forth in the notification submitted to the Village pursuant to Section 108-3.C, Code Enforcement shall be ordered to issue a Notice of Violation. - G. Any person who shall violate any of the provisions of this chapter shall be deemed guilty of a violation and, upon conviction thereof, shall be subject to a fine of not less than \$500 and not more than \$5000 for each tree unlawfully removed, negatively impacted or substantially altered without a permit, and a fine of not less than \$500 nor more than \$1,500 and for any other violation under this chapter.
+Each such violation shall constitute a separate offense and shall be punishable with fines per tree increased by 25% if occurring within a 24-month period. - H. In addition to any fine pursuant to Subsection B above, any person who violates any provision of this chapter or any conditions imposed upon the issuance of a permit to this chapter shall be ordered to restore the premises damaged by the unlawful removal of trees or shrubs or substantial alteration to such suitable conditions as the Board of Trustees may require.
 In the event that such person refuses or fails to restore the real property to a condition ordered by the Board of Trustees or its designee, the Board may enforce such requirement, inter alia, by a civil action pursuant to New York State Village Law § 7-714.